NVIDIA/NVFlare/docs/real_world_fl/kubernetes.rst

         run: nvflare

-Note that the pod will use nvflare/nvflare:2.4.0 container image.
-If you build your own for additional dependencies, you will need to update the yaml file.
+Note that the pod will use nvflare/nvflare:2.4.0 container image from dockerhub.com.
+This image only includes the necessary dependencies to start
+NVIDIA FLARE system.
+If you require additional dependencies, such as Torch or MONAI, you will need to build and publish your own image and update the yaml file accordingly.

 Start Client Pods
 =================